jakobzhao/geog328/README.md

 <!-- Oct 17 -->

 To build websites, you should know about HTML, CSS and JavaScript.
 HTML is the fundamental technology used to define the structure of a webpage, CSS is used to style the web page, and JavaScript takes the charge of the behaviors of the Web.
 We will spend two weeks to focus on these three primary coding languages of the Web.
-This week introduces you to HTML and CSS.
-To evaluate your learning outcomes,  we offered two quizzes and a lab for your practice.
+This week mainly introduces you to HTML and CSS.
+To evaluate your learning outcomes, we offered a quiz and a lab for your practice.

 -   **Readings:**
     - [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML).
 This document sets the stage, getting you used to important concepts and syntax, looking at applying HTML to text, how to create hyperlinks, and how to use HTML to structure a webpage. *The section on "Debugging HTML" and the two following assessments are not required.*